With little fanfare, Gaza war enters a new stage, from high to low intensity

 Air strikes are still taking place daily, and Israel carried out one high-profile operation Wednesday, hitting a car near Gaza City.

 The attack killed three adult sons and four grandsons of a top Hamas leader, Ismail Haniyeh, who lives in exile in Qatar.
-Haniyeh acknowledged the deaths, while Israel claimed the three sons were involved in Hamas military operations.
+Israel claimed the three sons were involved in Hamas military operations.

+Haniyeh acknowledged the deaths in a statement and said it would not change the Hamas positions in the indirect ceasefire talks with Israel.

+"Whoever thinks that by targeting my kids during the negotiation talks, and before a deal is agreed upon, that it will force Hamas to back down on its demands, is delusional," Haniyeh said.

 The Palestinian death toll has now topped 33,000, according to Gaza health officials.
 They say more than 20,000 of the dead were women and children, while the Israeli military says about 13,000 Hamas fighters have been killed.
 Israel has lost nearly 1,500 civilians and soldiers from the Hamas attack in southern Israel on Oct.
 7 and the subsequent fighting in Gaza.